benji2264/personal_website/content/post/getting-started/index.md

 subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
 summary: Hi!
 My name is Benjamin Missaoui.
-I am a Master's student at Georgia Tech and the UTC.
-I am passionate about Machine Learning and Deep Learning research, and I am seeking a 6-month internship in that field.
+I am a PhD Student at NVIDIA and Unimore.
+My research interests are Video Understanding, Representation Learning, and Multi-Object tracking.
 Glad you found my website!

 # Link this post with a project
 projects: []